KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 #### The words represented in the follow topic clusters:

 * <span style="color:black"><font size="5.5">Black Cluster</font></span>.
-The words in this cluster appear to be related to drinks, deserts, and texture.
-There appears to be 3 distinct sub clusters within this black cluster for each of the related word topics.
+There is a bit of peridolia for me with this cluster.
+The right eye of this perhaps inhebrated smiley face is devoted to booze and the left eye is a cluster related to deserts.
+The mouth or lower region is related to mouth feel, texture, and presentation.

 * <span style="color:yellow"><font size="5.5">Yellow Cluster</font></span>.
 Words in this cluster are related to price.
 This is a pretty isolated cluster, relatively speaking, and is very dense compared to the spread of the other clusters.

 * <span style="color:navy"><font size="5.5">Navy Cluster</font></span>.
-When I started this project I was pretty sure that in some shape or form I would be able to identify the cliche snoody review, well this cluster seems to be it.
-Generally speaking this cluster appears to be related to service, where the majority of the words seem to insinuate service worthy of a jail sentence and a small sliver along the lower edge of the cluster appears to be related to positive reviews about service.
-It makes sense that people would be a bit more affected by the service then the actual food at a restaurant, hover with caution in this section!
-You have been warned.
+When I started this project I was pretty sure that in some shape or form I would be able to identify the cliche snoody review, well this cluster seems to be the key.
+Generally speaking this cluster appears to be related to service, where the many of the topic words in this space seem non-satisfactory reviews.
+It makes sense that people would be a bit more affected by the service then the actual food at a restaurant.
+Having been on both sides of this eqution I know there can be very unreasonable customers and also unacceptable service from some who clearly does not care you or your food.
+I wasn't totally sure if these types of topic words would be more general or within a more specific cluster such as this one or the food cluster in red.

 * <span style="color:pink"><font size="5.5">Pink Cluster</font></span>.
 Pink clustered words are related to hours and events.
 There is a dense section in this area designated to sporting events.
 My gut would have been to guess that sporting events would some how be related to drinks and bars, but being associated with events and timing actually makes much more sense.
 There are also 2 distinct dense subclusters around time in minutes, likely relating to delivery time, seating time, or the time it took to prepare a meal in general.
 The other is related to time of day, this would likely related to specials like happy hour and events like bands and what not.